 2016: Chasing dreams

-This was the year we we realized we wanted to be full time nomads and created our travel blog to help others experience more adventure in their life.
+This was the year we realized we wanted to be full-time nomads and created our travel blog to help others experience more adventure in their life.

 We returned briefly to San Diego in November before turning around and flying west, this time to surf the North Shore of Oahu.
 We got our stoke in the warm waters and a heavy dose of fresh air while tent camping on the East side of the island.

 We then returned home to finish the year with family back in San Diego.

 - 4 Best Surfing Beaches in Costa Rica